BhanuHarshitha/optimal/README.md

-## For creating Docker File.
+## To Build Docker Image.
 Use the command
  docker build . -f Dockerfile.dockerfile -t "TagName"

+## To Run the docker image
+ docker run --rm -it "TagName"